-ON THIS PAGE: You will learn about the different treatments doctors use for people with meningioma.
+ON THIS PAGE: You will learn about the different types of treatments doctors use for people with meningioma.
 Use the menu to see other pages.

-This section tells you the treatments that are the standard of care for this type of tumor.
+This section explains the types of treatments, also known as therapies, that are the standard of care for meningioma.
 “Standard of care” means the best treatments known.
-When making treatment plan decisions, patients are encouraged to consider clinical trials as an option.
+When making treatment plan decisions, you are encouraged to discuss with your doctor whether clinical trials are an option.
 A clinical trial is a research study that tests a new approach to treatment.
-Doctors want to learn whether the new treatment is safe, effective, and possibly better than the standard treatment.
+Doctors learn through clinical trials whether a new treatment is safe, effective, and possibly better than the standard treatment.
 Clinical trials can test a new drug, a new combination of standard treatments, or new doses of standard drugs or other treatments.
+Clinical trials are an option for all stages of meningioma.
 Your doctor can help you consider all your treatment options.
-To learn more about clinical trials, see the About Clinical Trials and Latest Research sections.
+Learn more about clinical trials in the About Clinical Trials and Latest Research sections of this guide.

 Different types of doctors often work together to create a patient’s overall treatment plan that combines different types of treatments.
 This is called a multidisciplinary team.
-For meningioma, this team may include neuro-oncologists, medical oncologists, radiation oncologists, and surgeons.
-Cancer care teams include a variety of other health care professionals, such as physician assistants, oncology nurses, social workers, pharmacists, counselors, dietitians, and others.
+For meningioma, this team may include neuro-oncologists, medical oncologists, neurologists, radiation oncologists, and surgeons.
+Medical care teams include a variety of other health care professionals, such as physician assistants, nurse practitioners, oncology nurses, social workers, pharmacists, counselors, dietitians, therapists, and others.

 Meningioma is typically a slow-growing tumor.
-However, because a growing CNS tumor can cause severe symptoms, people diagnosed with a CNS tumor should seek treatment as soon as possible.
+However, because a growing central nervous system (CNS) tumor can cause severe symptoms due to its location, people diagnosed with a CNS tumor should seek treatment as soon as possible.
 The pressure caused by a growing CNS tumor can cause serious symptoms that can damage delicate nerves and block cells from getting important nutrients.

 Treating brain and spinal cord tumors can be challenging.
 Surgery is the most common type of treatment, but it can be difficult if the tumor is near a delicate part of the brain or spinal cord.
-The blood-brain barrier, which normally serves to protect the brain and spinal cord from damaging chemicals, also keeps out many types of chemotherapy.
-Meningioma grows outside the blood-brain barrier, so some drugs do reach these tumors.
-However, the currently available chemotherapy options do not work very well for meningioma.
+Radiation therapy is also commonly used.
+The blood-brain barrier, which normally protects the brain and spinal cord from damaging chemicals, also keeps out many types of chemotherapy.
+Meningioma grows outside the blood-brain barrier, so some drugs can reach these tumors.
+However, current chemotherapy options do not work very well for meningioma.

 Learn more about making treatment decisions.

-In addition to removing or reducing the meningioma, surgery can be used to take a sample of tumor for analysis under a microscope by a pathologist or neuropathologist.
+In addition to removing or reducing the meningioma, surgery can be used to take a tumor sample for analysis under a microscope by a pathologist or neuropathologist (see Diagnosis).
 A neuropathologist is a doctor who specializes in the diagnosis of diseases of the nervous system by studying tissue under a microscope.
 The results of the analysis can show if additional treatments, such as radiation therapy, will be necessary.